-Trey Lance and Justin Fields might have to start the season sitting behind Jimmy Garoppolo and Andy Dalton in San Francisco and Chicago, but that doesn’t rule them out.
+Trey Lance and Justin Fields might have to start the season sitting behind Jimmy Garoppolo and Andy Dalton in San Francisco and Chicago, respectively, but that doesn’t rule them out.
 Last year’s Rookie of the Year winner, Justin Herbert of the Chargers, began the year behind Tyrod Taylor on the depth chart.

-Offensive Rookie of the Year best bet #1: Zach Wilson +900
+Offensive Rookie of the Year best bet #1: Zach Wilson +800

-He seems to be getting overlooked simply because he plays for the Jets.
+Everybody is overlooking Wilson simply because he plays for the Jets.
 New York has been dysfunctional in recent years, but that has nothing to do with the second overall pick.
 The fact of the matter is, this Jets team has absolutely nothing to do with ones of years past.
 It’s a new core, a new coach (Robert Saleh), and a new culture.

 The team upgraded the offensive line by adding Alijah Vera-Tucker in the first round and signing Morgan Moses, and it’s now a really solid unit.
 Corey Davis is a nice addition to the receiving corps.
 The Jets play in one of the biggest media markets in the world, and it’s easy to see a Rookie of the Year campaign starting to get a buzz if they just have any semblance of success.

 Expectations are low, which means anything Wilson does will seem better if it’s positive.
 As much as the media will rip him apart if he fails, it’s also easy to envision a Jets redemption narrative getting going if he makes some splash plays early on.